 Post-traumatic stress disorder (PTSD) initially begins after a traumatic event and slowly develops over time.
-The victim can have the condition for several years before they recognize the need for treatment.
-Furthermore, they may turn to alcohol as a way of self-medicating the symptoms of PTSD.
-As a result, PTSD and alcohol addiction can lead to numerous problems that complicate an individual’s life.
+People can have PTSD for several years before they recognize the need for treatment.
+In the meantime, they may turn to alcohol as a way of self-medicating the symptoms of PTSD.
+As a result, PTSD often leads to alcohol addiction.
+PTSD and drinking can lead to numerous problems that complicate an individual’s life.

 - Intense anxiety

 - Painful memories